 Waiting for a check by mail isn't always feasible.
 You might not even know exactly how much the check should be worth until a day or two before you need it.
 It’s nice to have the flexibility to change things without tying up your funds.
 Ordering multiple cashier’s checks and trying to cancel an unused cashier’s check via mail requires account holders to have enough cash to cover all the checks—even the ones you're trying to cancel.

 If you’re on the hunt for that perfect apartment or making last-minute negotiations on a home purchase, instant access is a must.

-Unlimited Cash Withdrawals
+Cash Withdrawals and Deposits